 The original prototype for the da Vinci System was developed in the late 1980s at the former Stanford Research Institute under contract to the U.S. Army.
 While initial work was funded in the interest of developing a system for remotely performing battlefield surgery, possible commercial applications were even more compelling.
-It was clear to those involved that this technology could accelerate the application of a minimally invasive surgical approach to a broader range of procedures.

 In 1995, Intuitive Surgical was founded to test this theory.
 In January 1999, Intuitive launched the da Vinci System, and in 2000 became the first robotic surgical system cleared by the FDA for general laparoscopic surgery.
 In the following years, the FDA cleared the da Vinci System for thoracoscopic (chest) surgery, cardiac procedures performed with adjunctive incisions, as well as urologic, gynecologic, pediatric, and transoral otolaryngology procedures.
 In June 2000, Intuitive Surgical completed a successful initial public offering.
 This was followed by a second successful public offering in 2003.
 In 2003, the company also acquired its principal competitor, Computer Motion, Inc., strengthening the company’s intellectual property holdings.

 For additional information about Intuitive Surgical, including da Vinci System installations, procedures, fiscal year revenue, patent and patent applications, please refer to our Investor Presentation.